How long does the divorce process take in the UK?

 What happens if I have made a mistake on the divorce paperwork?

 The Court will notify you of the mistake and depending on the nature of the mistake you may need to submit amended documents to the Court.
+You can trust Endeavour Law to correctly complete your petition, accurately reflecting your circumstances and to the Court's standards - saving you time and stress.

 How much are the court fees for obtaining a divorce?